sskyy/redux-event-bus/docs/api/API.md

  - name(String) : The name of task to cancel.

-This api can only be achieved in listener.
+This API can only be achieved in listener.

 #### Example